 California Department of Fish and Wildlife (CDFW)

-Grants to California local jurisdictions, nonprofits, and public agencies to support urgent tasks related to the implementation of local conservation plans.
-Eligible projects include, but are not limited to, restoration and enhancement, monitoring, management activities, acquisition, reserve management plans, mapping, and targeted studies for adaptive management.
+Grants to California nonprofit organizations, local jurisdictions, public agencies, and tribes for critical projects related to the implementation of local conservation plans.
+Funding is intended to support projects that include, but are not limited to, restoration and enhancement, monitoring, management activities, acquisition, reserve management plans, mapping, and targeted studies for adaptive management.

 GrantWatch ID#: 136139

 February - March 2021: Estimated start date for projects.

 All grant funds must be expended by March 31, 2023.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 For NCCP LAG Contact Information by region, see https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=6367&inline#page=20.